 Linstat is the SSCC's primary Linux computing cluster.
 Linstat combines familiar statistical software like Stata, SAS, R, and Matlab with the power of Linux, making it ideal for jobs that require more memory or computing time than Winstat can provide.
-Linstat also gives you access to the SSCC's HTCondor flock, where you can run very long jobs (days or weeks) or run multiple jobs at the same time.
+Linstat also gives you access to the SSCC's HTCondor flock, where you can run multiple jobs at the same time.

 Learning to run jobs on a Linux server is probably easier than you think.
 If you're new to Linux, be sure to read the section Getting Started on Linstat.
 Veteran Linux users can probably stop reading when they reach that point, but should be sure to read the sections before that which describe some of the unique features of Linstat.